 The loss of a loved one is never easy, and it can feel overwhelming to manage their estate while processing your grief over their passing.
-In Lorain County, the experienced estate administration attorneys at Kryszak & Associates are here to help with a wide range of legal services that make the process as efficient and effective as possible.
+In Lorain County, the experienced estate administration attorneys at Kryszak Law Firm are here to help with a wide range of legal services that make the process as efficient and effective as possible.
 To learn more about how our knowledgeable lawyers can assist with the administration of a loved one’s estate, call or contact our office today.

 Administering an estate can be a lengthy and complicated process, especially if the estate is large, the will is detailed, or the estate consists of complex assets and liabilities.
 A lawyer can assist the executor of an estate throughout every step of the estate administration process.
 The first step is identifying which aspects of the estate must pass through the Ohio probate process and what can be distributed without the court’s sign off.
 Assets that can bypass probate include assets left in trust, real estate with joint tenancy or tenancy in common, and payable on death bank accounts.